-Blockchain not only help avoid the expensive and manual processes and paperwork but also will ensure that the transactions are recorded immutably.
+Blockchain not only helps avoid the expensive and manual processes and paperwork but also to ensure that transactions are recorded immutably.

 3. Quick and easier payments

-Ideally, all you would need is the address of the wallet of the person or enterprise and the amount will credit to the receiver within few seconds to a few minutes depending on the crypto.
+Ideally, all you would need is the address of the wallet of the person or enterprise and the amount will be credited to the receiver within a few seconds to a few minutes depending on the crypto.

 Tracking payments and other transactions while in transit within the three days on legacy banking systems, for instance, can be tricky if not entirely impossible for a customer.
 You might need to keep checking with the bank, calling, etc. This creates huge uncertainty about delivery timing and the payment amount.
 In fact, it can be more difficult to track payments when problems such as incorrect account numbers arise.

-Cryptocurrencies deliver the benefit of being able to track your payment transaction by transaction on a second-by second basis including knowing the exact costs and delivery times.
-One you avoid the delays and second, can track the transaction to completion with more certainty.
+Cryptocurrencies deliver the benefit of being able to track your payments on a second-by-second basis including knowing the exact costs and delivery times.
+One you avoid the delays, you can track the transaction to completion with more certainty.

 5. Access: banking the unbanked

-More than 2 billion people around the world have access to mobile phones or internet but do not have access to the traditional exchange services.
-Again, in addition to cryptocurrencies (being digital money) aligning with other tech (such as smart phones) use they would help solve the several challenges that prevent many people from having a bank account in various locations today depending on where you are.
+More than 2 billion people around the world have access to mobile phones or the internet but do not have access to traditional exchange services.
+Again, in addition to cryptocurrencies (being digital money) aligning with another tech (such as smartphones) use they would help solve the several challenges that prevent many people from having a bank account in various locations today depending on where you are.

-For instance, in many places people still lack nearby branches or a safe way to travel to them.
-Others lack the necessary ID, cannot afford the costs, aren’t aware of the benefits or are prevented by conflicts.
+For instance, in many places, people still lack nearby branches or a safe way to travel to them.
+Others lack the necessary ID, cannot afford the costs, and aren’t aware of the benefits or are prevented by conflicts.

-So according to World Bank 2015 report, 14% in low income parts of the Middle East and 34% in Sub-Saharan Africa do not have a bank account.
+So according to a World Bank report from 2014, this amounts to 14% in the low-income parts of the Middle East and 34% in Sub-Saharan Africa not having a bank account.
 Not cryptocurrencies alone can solve the problem because mobile money accounts are also solving this problem, but they can help greatly given their advantages.

-Today with a smart phone or laptop and internet connection, you can not only send or receive cryptocurrencies but also the barriers of entry are very low compared to banking solutions providing mobile platforms.
-Plus platforms such as Wirex have solutions for deposits, setting up standing orders, a debit card and more.
+Today with a smartphone or laptop and an internet connection, you can not only send or receive cryptocurrencies but also the barriers of entry are very low compared to banking solutions providing mobile platforms.
+Plus platforms such as Wirex have solutions for deposits, setting up standing orders, debit cards and more.

 Together with the unbanked, the underbanked (or people who do not have adequate access to the financial services that banks can provide) form a large market not well served to date especially with large banks' encroachment of and into microfinancing business in the recent past.